henry2004y/Ganymede/menu2.md

 | $\mathbf{B}$ | insulating | fixed | float |

 The magnetic insulating BC is complicated.
 Even until now I don't fully understand the derivation.

+They didn't show any plots or had any comments related to pressure nor temperature.
+This probably means that they only considered the thermal component of the plasma, similar to what [Fatemi+, 2018][Fatemi+2018] did.

 ### Atmosphere and ionosphere